zakhenry/blog-posts/posts/observable-workers-deep-dive/post.md

 ```

-We don't want any of that, so we will delete it and implement our own worker version of the `processSearch` method we created in the service earlier:
+We don't want any of that boilerplate, so we will delete it and implement our own worker version of the `processSearch` method we created in the service earlier:

 ```ts
 // src/app/book-search/worker-thread/book-search.worker.ts